 Jennifer has served as the Data Coordinator for the Early Childhood Professional Development Team at the Colorado Department of Education.
 She has worked in a variety of settings to promote the well-being of children and their families.
 Jennifer has experience with multiple evaluation projects including a children’s mobile dental unit, an Early Head Start fatherhood program and an early childhood educational stipend evaluation.
 She has been actively involved in the P-3 Professional Development Advisory Team and the TQRIS Next Generation work.
 She has been involved with early childhood professional development for over a decade and is particularly interested in how data can support the early childhood workforce.

-Kasey Herndon - Early Childhood Professional Development Program Support Consultant
+Kasey Herndon - Early Childhood Professional Development Grants & Program Coordinator

 Kasey moved to Colorado from Illinois in July of 2012.
 Kasey previously worked as a teacher's assistant at Laradon Alternative School and taught beginning piano to students under the age of 8 in the Denver Metro area.
-Kasey received a Bachelor of Music degree in Trumpet Performance at Western Illinois Univeristy in 2012 and a Master of Nonprofit Management degree from Regis University.
+Kasey received a Bachelor of Music degree in Trumpet Performance at Western Illinois Univeristy in 2012 and a Master of Nonprofit Management degree from Regis University in 2014.
 Kasey brings skills in administrative support and student support services from her years at Western Illinois University.
 She was hired as the ECPD Team Support in August of 2013 and expanded her roles in July 2015 as the Grants & Program Coordinator.